kartikynwa/dotty2hotty/README.md

 ### Configure laptop lid behaviour

 In `/etc/acpi/handler.sh`.
 You know the rest (I hope haha).

+### GTK Theme

+My preference is [Materia](https://github.com/nana-4/materia-theme).
+Install instructions are on the Github page.

 ## Things that do not matter